-- Pour the egg mixture into an pie dish, and bake uncovered for about 45 minutes.
+- Pour the egg mixture into a 9-inch pie pan, and bake uncovered for about 45 minutes.
 Or until the centre is set, and not jiggly.

 There are so many festive food ideas running through my head right now!
 And I’m mostly non-stop thinking about breakfast ideas and cookies.
 Oh, and appetizers.
 Yum.
 So stay tuned for some major deliciousness coming up in the next few weeks!